mikael-ros/neobeam/readme.md

 Like other images, the logo can be assigned left side too.

 ### Footers
 Every page has a footer.
-It's made from the footer content defined in the beginning of the presentation markdown, and the sections are split by using any type of modifier, such as ``**`` (to create children objects).
-The footer is a flex-box and I've made it split itself into three sections.
-You could likely with some modifications change this fairly easily.
+It is made from the footer content defined in the beginning of the markdown, and the sections are split by using any type of modifier, such as ``**`` (to create children objects).
+The footer is a flex-box which divides itself automatically.
+It supports 3 different sections, but can be expanded to support more.

 *note, if you still want bold text in the footer, you can double-wrap it, e.g. write ``****some text****``.*
 ### Math
-I've opted to use KaTeX, and have not styled for other options yet.
+The theme uses KaTeX, and has not been styled for other options yet.
 ### Definitions
-To make LaTeX style bubble definitions I've had to do a slight work around to avoid using HTML in Marp.
+To make LaTeX style bubble definitions a slight work around has been implemented to avoid using HTML in Marp.
 To define a definition, write the following:
 ```markdown
     > #### Definition title
     > Definition description